Alyetama/internetarchive-youtube/README.md

 - Information about the `MONGODB_CONNECTION_STRING` can be found [here](https://www.mongodb.com/docs/manual/reference/connection-string/).
 - `CHANNEL_NAME` is the name of the channel you want to sync.
-- If want to download another channel, run the `create_collection.py` line again, then replace the `CHANNEL_NAME` secret value.
+- If want to download another channel, simply run the `create_collection.py` line again, then replace the `CHANNEL_NAME` secret value.
-  - If you're using JSONBIN: Repace the `JSONBIN_ID` secret value as well.